nutanix-japan/ntnxclusctl/docs/autoscaler_testing.md

     k --kubeconfig kubevip3.cfg apply -f https://k8s.io/examples/application/php-apache.yaml
     ```

-    This will start one pod
+    This will start just one pod.

 2. Scale up this Deployment to 100 pods which will require more than one worker node worth of resources